The New Science of Goal Setting and Achieving

 Want the secret achieve your most important goal?
 Neuroscientists say the human brain has 100 billion neurons.
 20,000 or so carry Dopamine.
 It is a neurotransmitter that makes us human and has been called the “motivation molecule.”
 This is crucial to understanding goal setting and achieving.
 Dopamine controls our brains communication and keeps us motivated.
 Dopamine activation provides us drive, focus, and concentration.
 It also provides pleasurable feelings, accomplishment, planning and the joys of life.
 It is one of the keys to our success in any endeavor.

-Discoveries in goal setting science validate how to avoid the pitfalls and possible detrimental effects of goal setting.
+Discoveries in science validate how to avoid the pitfalls and possible detrimental effects of goal setting.
 Likewise, how to tap the new science of goal achieving.

 The Hazards of Goal Setting and Achieving

 L.A.
-King and C.M.Burton state in their paper, The Hazards of Goal Pursuit for the American Psychological Association, that there are difficulties with goal setting.
-If people are not ready, lack training, are non-committal, goals conflict or if the goals are too big.
+King and C.M.Burton state in their paper, The Hazards of Goal Pursuit, for the American Psychological Association, that there are difficulties with goal setting.
+If people are not ready, lack training, and are not committed they set standards too high and conflicts will derail their efforts.
 So, goal setting often has a negative impact on people’s emotions and performance.

 Furthermore, RCI research found only 1/3 of managers do goals with employees in the workplace.
-Research suggests 80 percent of people do not use a goal planning process in their lives.
-Those who do set goals.
-70 percent of people fail to achieve what they want.
+Research suggests 80 percent of people do not have a goals for their life.
+Those who do, 70 percent fail to achieve what they want.
 In addition, about 40 percent of people create New Year’s resolutions and only 8 percent achieve them.
 In the United States and Britain, people watch an average of 28-32 hours of TV a week.
 Their talent remains dormant.
 They do not make the effort or do not know how to apply a goal achieving process.
 These people’s incredible potential for a better and more fulfilling life is untapped.
-Finally, Locke and Latham found over 100 studies that proves goal setting improves results.
+Finally, Locke and Latham found over 100 studies that prove goalsetting improves results.

 6 Successful Goal Setting and Achieving Steps